-Verizon is a global leader in delivering broadband and other wireless and wireline communications services to consumer, business, government and wholesale cus-tomers in more than 150 countries and for all of the Fortune 500 Companies.
+Verizon is a global leader in delivering broadband and other wireless and wireline communications services to consumer, business, government and wholesale customers in more than 150 countries and for all of the Fortune 500 Companies.
 We deliver these services over a network circling the globe and supported by more than 80 submarine cable systems.

 Fiber-optic submarine cables are the lifeblood of U.S. carriers' global business.
-Aside from our land-based connections with Canada and Mexico, more than 95 per-cent of U.S. international traffic-voice, video, Internet and data-travels over 38 where the state of the distribution of the state o cent of U.S. international traffic-voice, video, Internet and data-travels over 38 submarine cables, each the diameter of a garden hose.
+Aside from our land-based connections with Canada and Mexico, more than 95 percent of U.S. international traffic-voice, video, Internat and data-travels over 38 cent of U.S. international traffic-voice, video, Internet and data-travels over 38 submarine cables, each the diameter of a garden hose.
 Without these cables, current satellite capacity could carry only 7 percent of the total U.S. international traffic.
 Fiber-optic submarine cables are the international digital trade routes of the 21st century.
 And thus, any disruptions to the submarine cable global network can have significant impact on the flow of digital information around the world, with severe consequences for the world economy.
 As one official from the Federal Reserve noted in referring to submarine cable networks, "When the communication networks go down, the financial sector does not grind to a halt, it snaps to a halt."
+1 Given their importance to global networks and the world economy, there must be

-Given their importance to global networks and the world economy, there must be an appropriate legal framework based upon global cooperation and the rule of law to protect submarine cables.
+Given their importance to global networks and the world economy, there must be an appropriate legal framework based upon global cooperation and the rule of law an appropriate legal framework based upon global cooperation and the fulle of law to protect submarine cables.
 The Convention provides this necessary framework in 10 provisions applicable to submarine cables, going beyond existing international law to provide a comprehensive international legal regime for submarine cables wherever they are-whether in territorial seas, in Exclusive Economic Zones (or "EEZ"), on Continental Shelves, or on the high seas.
-Once the Convention is rati-fied, the United States Government will be able to insist on compliance by other nations with these protections.
-Several recent events underscore the urgent need for a clear and unambiguous framework for protecting this vital communications infrastructure.
+Once the Convention is ratified, the United States Government will be able to insist on compliance by other nations with these protections.
+Several recent events underscore the urgent need for a clear and unambiguous framework for protecting this vital communications infra-